Beatrix Potter was born in London on 28 July 1866 and died on 22 December 1943. We would like to share some of the memorable moments of her life.

 Beatrix’s mother, eighty-year-old Helen Potter, buys Lindeth Howe, Windermere.

-Beatrix sells fifty redrawn Peter Rabbit illustrations through ‘The Horn Book Magazine’, Boston, for the National Trust to save the Windermere lake frontage from developers.
+Beatrix sells fifty redrawn Peter Rabbit illustrations through ‘The Horn Book Magazine’, Boston, for the National Trust to save the Windermere lake frontage, known as Cockshott Point, from developers.

 The Tale of Little Pig Robinson is published by Frederick Warne.
 The last of the little books